Total Loss Appraisal Clause

 Severely damaged vehicle with shattered windshield, crushed front end, and major structural impact from collision.

 When your insurance company declares your vehicle a total loss, the biggest dispute is usually not whether the vehicle is totaled, but what it is worth.
-Many vehicle owners are surprised when the insurance company’s settlement offer feels too low compared to what it would actually cost to replace the vehicle.
+Many vehicle owners are surprised when the insurance company's settlement offer feels too low compared to what it would actually cost to replace the vehicle.
 This is where the total loss appraisal clause can become one of the most important tools available.
+The appraisal clause is a long-standing insurance industry provision, modeled on appraisal language that traces back to New York's 1943 Standard Fire Insurance Policy, and it now appears in most auto insurance policies nationwide.
 At Premier DV, we help vehicle owners review total loss valuations and navigate appraisal clause disputes when the settlement offer does not reflect fair market value.

 What Is a Total Loss Appraisal Clause?